pandas-dev/pandas/doc/source/user_guide/reshaping.rst

 Missing data
 ~~~~~~~~~~~~

-These functions are intelligent about handling missing data and do not expect
-each subgroup within the hierarchical index to have the same set of labels.
-They also can handle the index being unsorted (but you can make it sorted by
-calling :meth:`~DataFrame.sort_index`, of course).
-Here is a more complex example:
+Unstacking can result in missing values if subgroups do not have the same
+set of labels.
+By default, missing values will be replaced with the default
+fill value for that data type.

 .. ipython:: python